slatedb/slatedb-go/docs/sstable_format.md

 4. `SsTableInfo` which contains meta information of the SSTable like offset, length of `BloomFilter` and offset, length of `SsTableIndex`
 5. Finally the offset(4 bytes) of `SsTableInfo`

+Note: The WAL `.sst` files stored under `wal/` directory of object storage and
+the compacted `.sst` files stored under `compacted/` directory of object storage have the same SSTable format.
+The compacted directory includes `.sst` files for both Level0 and SortedRun.

 ### KeyValue format
 ```